-I understand that a grade of 75 or better is necessary to complete course prior to in order to continue in the program.

-I understand that my current grades are not at the required level to pass this course; therefore, I will attend and participate in the following remediation plan:

-I understand that I will need to have an average of 75% or better on all major exams, quizzes, projects, final exam, and, where applicable, lab practical exams in order to pass this course.

-I have read TPI "Dismissal," "Withdrawal," and "Readmission" Policies and understood the consequences that may arise if I fail to pass this course.
+I unders stand that a grade of 75 or better is nece ssary to complete course prior to in order to continue in th ne program. - 0 t at the required level to pass this course ne following remediation plan: e; erage of 75% or better on all major exampplicable, lab practical exams in order I have read TPI "Dism the consequences that ," and "Readmission" Policies and under pass this course. erstood Check one:I will be attendi ng the suggested rer nediation sessions.
+I will NOT be a attending the suggest ted remediation sessions.
+Student Signature Instructor Signature Program Director Date

-Check one:

-I will be attending the suggested remediation sessions.

-I will NOT be attending the suggested remediation sessions.

-Student Signature

-Instructor Signature

-Program Director